YuiLu/LabPage/DATABASE_SETUP.md

 BLOB_READ_WRITE_TOKEN=your_blob_token
 ```

-Note: The API endpoints will only work when deployed to Vercel, as they use Vercel's serverless infrastructure.
+Note: The API endpoints are designed for Vercel Serverless Functions.